 Research into mindfulness has increased exponentially in the last five years, as has media interest.
 Most research has focussed on the impact of mindfulness training developed for an 'unhealthy' population as a form of therapy - for example for those suffering from stress or depression.

-Around 100 research studies specifically exploring the use of mindfulness in the workplace have now been published.
+By June 2016 around 100 research studies specifically exploring the use of mindfulness in the workplace had been published.
 These studies demonstrate that mindfulness can be very effective in addressing a number of major challenges that businesses are facing; such as presenteeism, lack of focus and attention, and coping with ever more complex work demands.
 As a result many organisations are now offering their staff mindfulness training, and many executive education programmes now include mindfulness.

 In response to increasing demands to teach mindfulness to a 'well' population, mindfulness teachers have been forced to reconsider how best to teach mindfulness in order to meet the demands of the modern workplace.
 Various mindfulness at work 'best practice' is starting to emerge but this is not always shared or disseminated.
 What is needed going forward is a mindfulness teaching model developed specifically for the workplace.